ThFeneuil/python-elmo/README.md

  - The file _projectclass.py_ where there is the class of the simulation which will enable you to generate traces of the project in Python scripts;
  - A _Makefile_ ready to be used with a compiler _arm-none-eabi-gcc_.

+Usually a leaking code runs challenges, one challenge giving a power trace.
+A challenge is the execution of a code with a specific set of data.
+This set of data is given in the input of the leakage simulation.
+For example, one can imagine that the leaking code is a symmetric encryption and one wants to study its power leakage according to the message and the secret key.
+Then, a challenge is the simulation of the leakage for a specific message and for a specific secret key.

+So, the classical form of _project.c_ is the following one:
+ - It gets a number of challenges with ```readbyte```.
+ - Then, it loops for each challenge.
+   - For the challenge, load the specific set of data with ```readbyte```.
+   - Start the record of the power leakage (start a power trace)
+   - Realise the leaking operations with the loaded set of data
+   - Stop the record of the power leakage (end a power trace)
+   - Eventually output some data with ```printbyte```
+ - Indicate to ELMO tool that the simulation is finished

+The file _projectclass.py_ contains a subclass of ```SimulationProject```.
+It contains the description of the _project.c_ file for the ELMO tool, in order to correctly realise the simulation.
+The classmethod ```get_binary_path(cl)``` must return the relative path of the leakage binary (_project.c_ correctly compiled).
+The method ```set_input_for_each_challenge(self, input, challenge)``` must write a ```challenge``` in ```input``` using the function ```write```.
+Many methods of ```SimulationProject``` can be rewritten in the subclass if necessary.
+For example, in the case where your _project.c_ doesn't run challenges, you can rewrite the method ```set_input(self, input)```.

+Important!
+Don't forget that _ELMO_ (and so _Python-ELMO_) needs a **compiled** version of _project.c_ (see the "Requirements" section for more details).
+The provided _Makefile_ is here to help you to compile.

 ### List all the available simulation

 ```python